Close Menu

 While valuable, the proposed first-time homebuyer tax credit does come with stipulations and limitations to consider:

-- Complex clawback rules and repayment requirements apply if you fail to live in the home for the full 5 years.
+• Complex clawback rules and repayment requirements apply if you fail to live in the home for the full 4 years following purchase.

 Due to these restrictions, the credit incentivizes long-term homeownership for qualified buyers rather than house flipping or vacation home purchases.
 Consult a tax professional to ensure you fully understand the implications before utilizing the tax credit.